Unnecessary

 require access to the groin are encouraged to check out the

-dignity garments invented by an orthopedic surgeon at Covr
+dignity garments invented by an orthopedic surgeon at COVR

 Medical that cover their genitals.